 For many seasoned travelers, South Africa holds a special place in their passport pages (and heart).
 Each corner of this country presents a different climate - and experience.
 From the animal-dotted plains of Kruger National Park to hiking Table Mountain in Cape Town and experiencing the cliffs at the Cape of Good Hope and the wine country of Franschhoek, a summer getaway to South Africa promises to be robust and fascinating.

 If you can swing it, try timing your vacation toward the end of the season, in September, when you're more likely to spot elephants, leopards, and many other species as they search for watering holes.
 Plus, balmy and warm temperatures make for ideal beach days or wine sipping tours.

 Where to Stay: Lodging in South Africa all depends on your budget; you can camp at the park or upgrade to a luxury lodge.
 While nightly stays at camps in Kruger are fairly inexpensive, you can also go the glamping route and stay at a posh resort like Royal Malewane.
 When in Cape Town, opt for a hotel with a rooftop, like The Silo, so you can take in the sunset views over the city, as well as the mountains that surround it.

 Exploring the U.S. National Parks

-The Grand Canyon, Yosemite, Joshua Tree, even Haleakalā volcano in Hawaii — we could go on and on about the breathtaking landscapes and adventures that await in our nation’s national parks, and summer is prime time for a visit: You’ll enjoy sunny blue skies during the day, cool, starlit evenings, and plenty of time to disconnect from the digital realm and tune into the rhythms of nature.
+The Grand Canyon, Yosemite, Joshua Tree, even Haleakalā in Hawaii - we could go on and on about the breathtaking landscapes and adventures that await in our nation's national parks, and summer is prime time for a visit: You'll enjoy sunny blue skies during the day, cool, starlit evenings, and plenty of time to disconnect from the digital realm and tune into the rhythms of nature.
 Some parks are free to visit, some are underwater, and all are unique.